Introduction to Stokes structures: Introduction

 \subsubsection{Acknowledgements}

-I thank A\ptbl Beilinson and the university of Chicago where part of this work was achieved, and T\ptbl Monteiro Fernandes and O\ptbl Neto in Lisbon (University of Lisbon, CAUL and CMAF) for giving me the opportunity to lecture on it in January 2009, as well as the audience of these lectures (whose content corresponds approximately to the present first six lectures) for many interesting questions and remarks.
+I thank A\ptbl Beilinson and the university of Chicago where part of this work was achieved, and T\ptbl Monteiro Fernandes and O\ptbl Neto in Lisbon (University of Lisbon, CAUL and CMAF) for giving me the opportunity to lecture on it in January 2009, as well as the audience of these lectures (whose content corresponds approximately to the present first seven lectures) for many interesting questions and remarks.
 Many discussions with S\ptbl Bloch, H\ptbl Esnault, C\ptbl Hertling, M\ptbl Hien, T\ptbl Mochizuki and G\ptbl Morando have been very stimulating and helpful.
 I thank especially T\ptbl Mochizuki for letting me know his ongoing work on the subject, which strengthens the approach given here.
 Discussions with him have always been very enlightening.
-Needless to say, this work owes much to P\ptbl Deligne and B\ptbl Malgrange, and to D\ptbl Bertrand who asked me to help him when editing the volume \cite{D-M-R07}, giving me the opportunity of being more familiar with this correspondence.
+Two referees have provided many interesting suggestions for improving the manuscript and to correct some errors.
+Needless to say, this work owes much to P\ptbl Deligne and B\ptbl Malgrange, and to D\ptbl Bertrand who asked me to help him when editing the volume \cite{D-M-R07}, giving me the opportunity of being more familiar with its contents.